lostjared/MasterX_System/README.md

 ![image](https://github.com/user-attachments/assets/5f40ce93-134e-4c53-9fc3-f4e86c43c263)

-MasterX System is an application featuring a custom-built compiler designed for Linux/macOS for ETL (Easy Toy Language), accompanied by a virtual playground for testing and exploration.
+MasterX System is an application prototype featuring a custom-built compiler designed for Linux/macOS for ETL (Easy Toy Language), accompanied by a virtual playground for testing and exploration.
 This project is a personal endeavor in its early stages, aimed at enhancing my learning through practical application.
 For a demonstration of the WebAssembly version, which runs ATS as the shell and serves as a demo, please visit https://lostsidedead.biz/MasterX.

 Note for Windows Users: